Azure/bicep-registry-modules/avm/res/desktop-virtualization/application-group/README.md

 ### Parameter: `description`

-Description of the application group
+Description of the application group.
 - Required: No
 - Type: string
 - Default: `''`